Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Everyone has that one friend who uses online dating sites to find hookups.
+Everyone has that one friend who uses online dating sites to find casual hookups or dates.
 It’s undeniable — a lot of people use those sites to find temporary relationships or even to swing.

-Indeed, many sites have popped up recently specifically to fulfill this need.
-Think Grindr or the hilariously named HornyMatches.com.
+Indeed, many sites and apps have popped up recently specifically to fulfill this need.

 That’s all fine, but what if you’re looking for something that will last a long time?
 As in an actual long-term relationship?
 In the current online dating climate, it’s easier said than done.